5sControl/5sControl.github.io/machinecontrol.md

 <h1> About Machine control</h1>

-**Machine control** is one of the Official <a href="https://5controls.com/">5controlS</a> algorithm.
+<strong>Machine control</strong> is one of the Official <a href="https://5controls.com/">5controlS</a> algorithm.
 Plug it in our video monitoring system with AI analysis and ERP Integration (Open Source) to increase the efficiency of your processes.
 <br><br>
-Designed to handle complex industrial processes with ease, this **innovative tool** is perfect for use with semi-automated equipment.
-With Machine Control you can **optimize your industrial processes** and keep your equipment running smoothly, **saving you time and money**.
+Designed to handle complex industrial processes with ease, this <strong>innovative tool</strong> is perfect for use with semi-automated equipment.
+With Machine Control you can <strong>optimize your industrial processes</strong> and keep your equipment running smoothly, <strong>saving you time and money</strong>.

 <p align="center">